 Tip 4: Look to your heroes

 Another strategy is to think about your heroes.
-Doerr’s why when he was in college was to be like his dad.
-Is there someone in your life that has made a similar impact?
+Doerr’s “why” when he was in college was to be like his dad.
+Is there someone in your life who has made a similar impact?
 Are there any historical or public figures you admire?
 It’s okay to look to them for inspiration.

 Tip 5: Set an OKR to find your purpose

 Finally, it’s useful to add some structure as you look for your purpose.
 Set a deadline.
 If you’re Objective is to find your purpose in 90 days, helpful Key Results can include journaling every day, trying something new that makes you uncomfortable once a week, or maybe identifying 10 things that are definitely not your purpose.
 Think about tasks that will be helpful for you to do to find your purpose and commit to doing them.

 What do you do when you find your “why”?
 Or what if your “why” doesn’t match with what you’re doing right now?
 The key is to connect the purpose and the passion behind your goals with your priorities at the moment and live your purpose.
 Ask yourself: What can you do right now (in your classes, in your current job, as a side hustle) that fits with your “why” of having a meaningful life?